 Downside -it is lightly low in Vitamin D (only 200 IU), and it does not contain fish oil.
-Women taking Elevit Preconception & Pregnancy Multivitamin are encouraged to also take Elevit DHA fish oil supplement.
+Women taking Elevit Preconception & Pregnancy Multivitamin are encouraged to also take Elevit DHA fish oil supplements.

-Elevit Preconception & Pregnancy Multivitamin is gluten free, lactose free, halal certified and vegetarian friendly (although it does contain derivatives of sheep’s wool, which may be of concern to vegans).
+Elevit Preconception & Pregnancy Multivitamin is gluten-free, lactose-free, halal certified, and vegetarian friendly (although it does contain derivatives of sheep’s wool, which may be of concern to vegans).

 Swisse Ultinatal Preconception & Pregnancy Multivitamin: Swisse is a respected brand amongst health professionals for many vitamins and supplements.